Skip to content

 WaterFire Providence Supporters

-Video credits: Fire dancer Spogga has been performing at WaterFire events for many years.
-He is also a talented musician who currently lives and works in New Orleans.
+Video credits: Fire dancer Spogga has performed at WaterFire events for many years.
+He is also a talented musician living and working in New Orleans.
 Storyteller Len Cabral is shown during his appearance at our Rosa Parks House Project exhibition.
 Luke Jerram’s Museum of the Moon was the centerpiece of our To the Moon and Beyond: Celebrating the 50th-Anniversary of the Apollo 11 Moon Landing exhibition.